jamescherti/buffer-terminator.el/README.md

 ![License](https://img.shields.io/github/license/jamescherti/buffer-terminator.el)
 ![](https://raw.githubusercontent.com/jamescherti/buffer-terminator.el/main/.images/made-for-gnu-emacs.svg)

 The `buffer-terminator` Emacs package automatically terminates inactive buffers to help maintain a clean and efficient workspace.
-It also helps improve Emacs performance by reducing the number of open buffers.
+It also improves Emacs performance by reducing the number of open buffers, which in turn decreases the number of active modes, timers, and other processes associated with those inactive buffers.

 Only buffers that are saved and inactive for a certain amount of time are terminated.